Blog

 Actualizing the Grand Providentia Projections – Peace, Power, Love and Riches, Going Global

-I’ve been channeling and projecting the high frequency energy reserves necessary to materialize this world scale creative collaboration since 2006.
+I’ve been broadcasting, receiving and stockpiling the high frequency conscious energy necessary to externalize this world scale creative collaboration since 2006.
 It is clear to me now, that in the years preceding 2006, my mind and spirit were steadily expanding in awareness, effectively increasing my capacity to visualize and manifest the Projections.
-In witnessing the volatile state of humanity today and taking into account the complex nature of cultural and political interactions on the contemporary world stage, I am convinced that the unifying qualities of these extraordinary collaborations will have a harmonizing effect on the vibrational frequency of consciousness within the vast human collective.
+In witnessing the volatile state of humanity today and the discordance of cultural and political interactions on the contemporary world stage, I am convinced that the materialization of the Grand Providentia Projections will have a harmonizing effect on the vibrational frequency of consciousness within the vast human collective.
 Amidst the cacophony of divisiveness and societal discord, the Grand Providentia Projections will take shape as ‘soulful whispers heard round the world’.

 In the autumn of 2006, when I began sculpting the original Providentia, my creative aspirations were at an all-time high.
 So, despite the fact that my access to resources was exceedingly limited, I consciously set intentions to enlarge the design at a later date.
 It’s been nearly twenty years since its conception, and I believe that there’s no time like the present to manifest the GP Projections.